 \begin{proof}[Proof of item $(i)$ of Theorem \ref{th:b}] Following the spirit of Definition \ref{d:itinerarymap}, we can introduce the concept of itinerary map for the centers $p_{k,\ell}$, $r_{k,\ell}$ and $q_{k,\ell}$ in an analogous way.
-Then, the proof is exactly the same proof that the one of item $(i)$ of Theorem \ref{th:a}.
+Then, the proof is exactly the same proof as for item $(i)$ of Theorem \ref{th:a}.
 It is based on the fact that all the points in the same tile have the same itineraries of arbitrary length (a result analogous to Lemma \ref{l:itineraris}) and also on Lemma \ref{convex}. \end{proof}

 \begin{proof}[Proof of item $(ii)$ of Theorem \ref{th:b}] We start proving that $V=V_{3\pi/2}$ is a first integral.
 As in the proof of item $(ii)$ of Theorem \ref{th:a}, we notice that since the tiles are completely contained in $H_+\setminus\{y=0\}$ or $H_-$ and the maps $F_{\pm}$ are rotations, then $F$ sends tiles to tiles.
 Remember that by its definition $V$ is constant on each tile, and in particular takes the value attained at the center point.
 The result follows now from the fact that in each level set, the set of centers is invariant, see Propositions \ref{p:zmodul2} and \ref{p:centretriangles}.